julianYaman/tooldb/README.md

 ## ✨ Submit tools

 To grow the collection of tools, we need *you*!
-If you have a favourite tool or framework or you found one recently, please submit it on GitHub by creating an issue.
-The templates will guide you.
+If you have a favourite tool or framework or you found one recently, we would love to have it in our collection.
+You can submit it [here with AppSmith](https://app.appsmith.com/app/submit-a-tool-to-tooldb/submittool-628dfd0f7901344ba8d28334).

 ## ♻️ Update tool information and images